addyv1bes/addyv1bes/README.md

 # My Porfolio

-Hiya, I am cutiehrts, UI/UX developer with over one year of experience.
+Hiya, I am cutiehrts, UI/UX and Web developer with over one year of experience.
 Have you ever wanted to see what your game looks like with a better design?
-Wether you are looking for better interactions, menus, tabs, screens, I can most definetly create that design for you.
+Wether you are looking for better interactions, menus, tabs, screens, websites, I can most definetly create that design for you.
 I design UIs based off of the lore or description you provide me.
 Take a look at the information provided below!
 You will be impressed by my work.

-### Groups I have worked for
+### Groups I have worked for (ROBLOX)
 These are the groups I have worked for during my development history.

 * ARC-478